Gordon Siu is the advocate who works in the public interest and gets things done.

 Gordon graduated from Yale University in 2010 with a BA in East Asian Studies, focusing on China.
 He subsequently served as an intelligence specialist in the United States Marine Corps, where he attained the rank of sergeant.

-He currently spearheads special projects for David, LLC, a legal technology startup that helps consumers demand refunds from their cable, internet, and wireless service providers.
+He currently heads strategy for David, LLC, a legal technology startup that helps consumers demand refunds from their cable, internet, and wireless service providers.

 Why today's seniors chafe at graduation requirement, San Diego Union-Tribune, 2005.